 My first thought would be to request the referred page and look for links to your site.
 That has some potential problems working reliably on a large scale though.
 Also, it might enable a sortof distributed denial of service by proxy attack.

-Another possible way to fight referrer spam would involve a blacklist.
-It could contain both IP Addresses of known spammers, and the links that they are spamming.
+Another possible way to fight referrer spam would involve a blacklist. t could contain both IP Addresses of known spammers, and the links that they are spamming.
 I found one called referrercop that looks like it is owned by Google now, so that may show some promise – although it doesn’t look like it has been updated recently.
-If you are in need, you might consider hiring a Maryland search engine optimization agency.